TableTechDeveloper/ca-final-fullstack-app-part-B/README.md

 Game Collection Management:

 - Build a digital library of owned gamed
-- Click into it to get detailed game information as a link to BoardGameGeek
+- ~~Click into it to get detailed game information as a link to BoardGameGeek~~ // All information necissary for event planning is available in API call

 Event Page: